statisticianinstilettos/recmetrics/README.md

 <img src="images/long_tail.png" alt="Long Tail Plot" width=400>

 ## Mar@K
 Mean Average Recall at K (Mar@k) measures the recall at the kth recommendations.
 Mar@k considers the order of recommendations, and penalizes correct recommendations if based on the order of the recommendations.
-This metric is ideal for evaluating an ordered list of recommendations.
+Map@k and Mar@k are ideal for evaluating an ordered list of recommendations.
 Mean Average Precision at K (Map@k) is available in [here](https://github.com/benhamner/Metrics).

 ## Coverage
 Coverage is the percent of items that the recommender is able to recommend.